 Governance

 The Bulkley Valley Museum is operated by the Bulkley Valley Historical & Museum Society (BVHMS).
 The Society elects a Board of Directors from its membership.
 Acting as a policy board, the Board of Directors are responsible for establishing vision, policy, and resources for the Museum.
-The BVHMS operates under the following mandate:
+The BVHMS operates under the following mandate (constitution), adopted in 1974:

 1. To gather and preserve local historical artifacts, information and records